 The Consolidated Appropriations Act, 2021 was signed into law on December 27, 2020.
 Two of our recent LawFlash publications discuss the health and welfare provisions and the expansion of the employee retention credit, respectively.
 Read our discussions here:

-Join Morgan Lewis in the coming weeks for these programs on employee benefits and executive compensation:
+Join Morgan Lewis this month for this program on employee benefits and executive compensation:

 - Don’t Call It ESG: The Department of Labor’s New Financial Factors Regulations and Their Impact on ESG Investing and ERISA Fiduciary Duties More Broadly | December 17 | Webinar presented by Elizabeth Goldberg and Julie Stapel

 We’d also encourage you to attend the firm’s Global Public Company Academy series:

 - Issues for Foreign Private Issuers in Cross-Border Transactions | December 16 | Webinar presented by Bradley Edmister, Sin Teck Lim, and Mathew Lewis